How to prepare for your hospital stay

 Being as organised as possible can help make your recovery easier.
 Here are some ways you can prepare for your hospital stay.

 - Organise support.
-If you live alone, try to arrange for someone to stay with you for a week or so after you get home from hospital if you think you may need some support.
-If you don’t have a support system you can rely on, talk to your doctor or a healthcare professional about the type of support you may be able to access.
+If you live alone, try to arrange for someone to stay with you for a week or so after you get home from hospital.
+If you don’t have a support system you can rely on, talk to your doctor, or a healthcare professional about the type of support you may be able to access.
+Our Hospital Assist suite of services provides personalised support to prepare for, and recover from, a hospital stay or treatment.
+If you are an eligible Medibank member, you can call our Health Concierge phone service on 1800 789 414 to chat to a health professional*.

 - Be flexible.
 Your needs may change during your hospital stay.
 Even if you’re planning to recover at home, it’s important to be prepared for all possibilities, including an extended rehabilitation period in hospital.